 I took a huge gamble when starting this 30 day video journal.
 I had no idea what I would accomplish, if anything.
 I had no idea if I would be well received as I stumbled through each day trying to share an honest reflection of my creative process.
 I knew I would be far from perfect and that I would have several of my weaknesses exposed for all to see.

 For me, this was a test of will, persistance and courage.
 I completed the challenge and I came out alive on the other side.
 As a sidenote I’ve pushed my comfort zone out quite a bit and have become less resistant to facing my fears.
 I want to thank you all for the support and the positive feedback.
 I hope this process has inspired you to have the confidence to create and complete your work.

-For those who are interested, all the songfiles, samples and final mixes of the songs available immediately if you decide to order this full collection (you’ll need version 8.1.3).
-The full collection will soon be priced at $79 but is reduced to $59 for a limited time.
+For those who are interested, all the songfiles, samples and final mixes of the songs available immediately if you decide to order this full collection (you’ll need version 8.1.3 or later).
 (Keep in mind that the songs used for the DJ Mix are not included due to obvious legal reasons).

 I hope you enjoyed this 30 day experiement.

 Happy Music Making

 Learn how to get access to the Ableton Producer's Playground for $1 (limited time) Already a member?
 Login Here

 Powered by Facebook Comments

 Tags: Ableton, Ableton live, Ableton tutorials, additive synthesis, apc40, attack decay sustain release, Audio Mastering, basic synthesis, computer music, creative inspiration, creative mindset, engineering tips, finishing songs, fm synthesis, Gustavo bravetti, how to finish a song, is talent neccesary, music blog, music habits, music production, music productivity, music software, music software training, music tips, music tutorials, musical imagination, non musician